MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 #### [ASP.NET Core](#tab/asp-dot-net-core-worforce)

 To use a certificate credential for your web app, you need to create, then upload the certificate.
-For testing purposes, use a self-signed certificate.
+For testing purposes, you can use a self-signed certificate.
 Use the following steps to create and upload a self-signed certificate:

-1. Using your terminal, use the following commands to navigate to create a self-signed certificate in the project directory.
+1. Using your terminal,navigate to your project directory, then create the self-signed certificate.

     ```console
     cd ms-identity-docs-code-dotnet\web-app-aspnet\